spwhitton/git-remote-gcrypt/README.rst

 repositories encrypted with GnuPG, using a custom format.
 This remote helper handles URIs prefixed with `gcrypt::`.

-Supported backends are `local`, `rsync://` and `sftp://` (and an experimental `rclone://` backend), where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.
+Supported backends are `local`, `rsync://` and `sftp://`, where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.
 See "Performance" below for backends comparison.

+There is also an experimental `rclone://` backend for early adoptors only (you have been warned).

 The aim is to provide confidential, authenticated git storage and collaboration using typical untrusted file hosts or services.